Close Menu

 Pro Closet | $2,000

-This grant requests gift cards for students to purchase proper and professional clothing attire needed for an interview or first job.
+This grant funded gift cards for students to purchase proper and professional clothing attire needed for an interview or first job.
 Professional attire like suits and dresses are an additional cost that is often not in the budget of many college students, specifically low-income and first-generation students.
-These student populations are growing at Whitworth and whose financial struggles are particularly sensitive to the volatile economic and financial circumstances, which creates barriers in purchasing professional attire for the next step in their professional lives.
-However, we know that no matter a students’ financial situation, all students are concerned about how to show up as their best self for that job interview and therefore, the program would be open for any students in need to apply.
-By supporting Whitworth students in this tangible way, we uplift our young leaders to pursue their professional and leadership goals by removing financial barriers to professional attire and guiding them to showcase their knowledge, skills and potential.
+These student populations are growing at Whitworth, and their financial struggles are particularly sensitive to volatile economic and financial circumstances, which create barriers in purchasing professional attire for the next step in their professional lives.

 Resilience of Immigrant Students and Families | $3,000

-Literature on supporting immigrant students is still limited.
-Whitworth’s Counseling Center and DEI offices have found that students impacted by immigration have high mental health needs, but the majority of traditional practices and workbooks lack in their cultural responsiveness.
-This grant supports the creation of material that compiles recent literature and practices that infuses family, interdependent, and collectivist values and practices, and adapt them to the college-aged student and immigrant populations.
+Whitworth’s counseling center and DEI offices have found that students impacted by immigration have high mental health needs, but the majority of traditional practices and workbooks lack in cultural responsiveness.
+This grant supported the creation of material that compiled recent literature and practices that infuse family, interdependent and collectivist values and practices, and adapted them to the college-aged student and immigrant populations.

 School of Business Career Pathways | $3,000